Five Fractures in a Trillion-Dollar Crisis

 Your Outcome Depends on Your Therapist, Not Your Treatment

-Meta-analyses across thousands of patients show that the individual therapist accounts for 0% to 55% of the variance in patient outcomes (Baldwin & Imel, 2013; Crits-Christoph et al., 1991).
+Meta-analyses across thousands of patients show that the individual therapist accounts up to 55% of the variance in patient outcomes (Baldwin & Imel, 2013; Crits-Christoph et al., 1991).

-Approximately 20% of patients drop out of psychotherapy prematurely (Swift & Greenberg, 2012).
-For personality disorders, that figure exceeds 37% (McMurran et al., 2010).
+On average 20% of patients drop out of psychotherapy prematurely (Swift & Greenberg, 2012).
+For personality disorders, that percentage exceeds 37% (McMurran et al., 2010).

 Therapists Cannot See What Is Happening in Their Own Sessions

-Research has demonstrated that therapists frequently fail to detect ruptures as they occur (Safran & Muran, 2000; Eubanks et al., 2018).
+Therapists frequently fail to detect therapeutic alliance ruptures as they occur (Safran & Muran, 2000; Eubanks et al., 2018).
 This is not a matter of incompetence, it is a structural limitation of human cognition.

 Psychotherapy Generates Almost No Data About Itself